 Often times we adopt behaviors that cannot be sustained (we seek out short-term solutions to our problems).
 Quick fixes are sought after instead of sustainable behaviors that will continue to produce the results we first sought out.

-Next time you plan for weight loss (or any change), make sure to acknowledge these 5 key strategies for behavior change maintenance so that you can increase your chances of losing that unwanted fat and keeping it off.
+Next time you plan for weight loss (or any change), make sure to acknowledge these 5 key strategies for behavior change maintenance.

 Thanks for reading,